Contrasting UFP Industries (NASDAQ:UFPI) and West Fraser Timber (NYSE:WFG)

-UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both mid-cap construction companies, but which is the superior business?
-We will compare the two companies based on the strength of their earnings, dividends, risk, institutional ownership, valuation, profitability and analyst recommendations.
+UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both construction companies, but which is the better business?
+We will contrast the two companies based on the strength of their valuation, risk, dividends, analyst recommendations, profitability, institutional ownership and earnings.

-UFP Industries pays an annual dividend of $0.80 per share and has a dividend yield of 0.9%.
-West Fraser Timber pays an annual dividend of $0.80 per share and has a dividend yield of 0.9%.
-UFP Industries pays out 9.3% of its earnings in the form of a dividend.
-West Fraser Timber pays out 3.0% of its earnings in the form of a dividend.
-Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
-UFP Industries has raised its dividend for 1 consecutive years.
-UFP Industries is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.

-81.7% of UFP Industries shares are owned by institutional investors.
-Comparatively, 71.2% of West Fraser Timber shares are owned by institutional investors.
-3.5% of UFP Industries shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This is a summary of current ratings for UFP Industries and West Fraser Timber, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for UFP Industries and West Fraser Timber, as provided by MarketBeat.com.

 |Sell Ratings